homekube/homekube/docs/postgres.md

 ```
 We connect with user ``admin`` via the ``postgresql`` driver to the service instance ``postgres-service-np``
 in the namespace ``postgres`` to the database ``homekube``.
-As this is cluster-local in contrast to pod-local
+As this is cluster-local in contrast to container-local
 [Trust authentication](https://www.postgresql.org/docs/current/auth-trust.html) doesn't kick in and we need to supply credentials for authorization.

 ```bash